lucemhealth-archive/easy-jsonapi/README.md

 ## Quick Start

+***easy-jsonapi's*** 3 main use cases can be used together or separately, so to get started quickly, do any of the 3 below to begin enjoying the convenience of the library.

-1. Set up the middleware
+- Set up the middleware

     ```ruby
     use JSONAPI::Middleware
     ```

-2. Parse the rack environment variable and get access to request components
+- Parse the rack environment variable and get access to request components (assumes valid JSON:API requests -- use with middleware to ensure valid requests)

     ```ruby
     j_req = JSONAPI::Parser.parse_request(env)